FREE SHIPPING ON ORDERS OVER $150

 Vitamin C

-Vitamin C is an antioxidant necessary for collagen production.
-It helps to neutralize harmful free radicals that damage skin cells and collagen protein.
+Vitamin C is an antioxidant necessary for collagen production as it helps to neutralize harmful free radicals that damage skin cells and collagen protein.
 For a big skin protecting and repairing boost applying it topically each morning in a specialized serum is unparalleled.

-Our favourite topical serums high in vitamin c are:
+Our are our favourite topical serums high in vitamin c:

 Skinceuticals CE Ferulic – great for sensitive, dry sun-damaged skin